Starting Your Own Digital Skills Training Program

 Demographic Profile

 Determine the characteristics of your target audience.
 Think about communities that already trust your organization.
-The Digital Equity Act defines eight covered populations:
+Folks who may need extra assistance include, but aren’t limited to:

 - Low-incomes households